iamaydan/project-readme-template/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
-* npm
+* npm ---For more details, visit [here](https://www.npmjs.com/get-npm)

   ```sh
   npm install npm@latest -g
   ```
-For more details, visit [Official website](https://www.npmjs.com/get-npm)

 ### Installation

-1. Clone the repo
+1. Clone the repo *For more details, visit [here](https://git-scm.com)

    ```sh
    git clone https://github.com/iamaydan/project-readme-template.git
    ```

-   If you're using GitHub CLI, you can also use the code below in git terminal.
+   If you're using GitHub CLI, you can also use the code below in git terminal. *For more details, visit [here](https://cli.github.com)

    ```sh
    gh repo clone iamaydan/project-readme-template
    ```

 2. Install NPM packages

    ```sh